"One Mission, Many Voices"March 14, 2025

 Can we find contentment in our current era of accelerated change and uncertainty?
 In this presentation, we will use a combination of power point, experiential learning and dialogue to examine together psychological and spiritual perspectives on what contentment is, and how we might develop more contentment in our lives.

 BIO: Barbara Lester is a licensed clinical social worker in Utah and 10 other states.
 She is a Senior EAP Consultant with Intermountain Health's Employee Assistance Program and is on the board of the Utah branch of the National Association of Social Workers.
 She has been employed with Intermountain Health for over 20 years but has been a social worker for 40.
-She is also currently a doctoral candidate in social work at the University of Alabama, where her research is focused on reducing ageism in healthcare and in behavioral health.
-Her research has shown that this training is effective reducing ageism.
+She recently completed her doctorate in social work at the University of Alabama, where her research focused on reducing ageism in healthcare and in behavioral health.

 BIO: Jacob has an Undergraduate Degree in Psychology, a Master’s Degree in Social Work with a focus on Global Practice, and a certificate in Anti-Human Trafficking from Vanguard University.
 Jacob has been working with people who survived sexual violence since 2016.
 This work has taken place in over 10 countries, focusing in Asia and the US.
 He has worked with survivors of online sexual exploitation, sexual abuse, human trafficking, child marriage, torture, and other types of violence.
 Jacob has worked as a therapist domestically and working internationally he has built care teams consisting of case managers, lawyers, and therapists.
 Jacob provides training and consultation both domestically and internationally to organizations that work to support survivors.
 Jake works as a therapist, program consultant, and is the founder of a non profit called International Protection Alliance.
 In addition to this, Jake sits on the board of the Utah Social Work Association.